pourmalek/CovidVisualizedGlobal/README.md

 ## Licenses / Copyrights of data and / or graphs used in this repository:

-All the data and / or graphs used in this repository are at non-individual and aggregate level, publicly available on the Internet, and under pertinent licenses and copyrights for non-commercial use, reproduction, and distribution for scientific research, provided that the conditions mentioned in the respective licenses and copyrights are met, as provided below.
+All the data and / or graphs used in this repository are at non-individual and aggregate level, publicly available on the Internet, and under pertinent licenses and copyrights for non-commercial use, reproduction, and distribution for scientific research, provided that the conditions mentioned in the respective licenses and copyrights are met, as referred to below.

 .